mystsoftware/myst-help-center/platform-configuration/configure-myst-extension.md

 ```

 ###Applying the MyST Extension at in a Specific Resource
-If you want to add the myst-extension to a specific resource (eg. JMS Module) as opposed to the domain level you need to copy the relevant XML internal elments.
+In MyST Studio if you want to add the myst-extension to a specific resource (eg. JMS Module) as opposed to the domain level you need to copy the relevant XML internal elments.